AnyLog-co/documentation/getting started.md

 ## AnyLog Install

 AnyLog can be installed from Docker or by downloading the codebase from github and calling an install script.
-Docker install is detailed in the section: [AnyLog Docker Install](https://github.com/AnyLog-co/documentation/blob/master/anylog%20docker%20install.md)
+Docker install is detailed in the section: [AnyLog Docker Install](https://github.com/AnyLog-co/documentation/blob/master/anylog%20docker%20install.md).
+Starting AnyLog from the command line is demonstrated in the section: [Starting an AnyLog Instance](https://github.com/AnyLog-co/documentation/blob/master/starting%20an%20anylog%20instance.md).

 ## Local directory structure